-Academic, Artistic & Intellectual Freedom of Expression Policy

-Academic freedom is defined as an individual's right to engage in intellectual debate, research, speech, or written or electronic correspondence, on and off campus, without fear of censorship, retaliation, or sanction.
+Academic, Artistic & Intellectual Freedom of Expression Policy written or electronic correspondence, on and off campus, without fear of censorship, retaliation, or sanction.
 Members of the community freely associate themselves with the Academy, and thus affirm their commitment to an environment of mutual tolerance and respect.
 Faculty and students are accorded full and unhindered academic and intellectual freedom of expression in their research, creative work, publications, and exhibitions.
-Individual faculty members are entitled to freedom in the classroom as long as activities and discussions are related to stated curriculum and course content.
+Individual faculty members are entitled to freedom in the classroom as long as activities and discussions are pedagogically related to stated curriculum and germane to course content.